-A water transit center for harbor excursion boats, water taxis and ferries is located adjacent to the promenade along Convention Way.
+\\\A water transit center for harbor excursion boats, water taxis and ferries is located adjacent to the promenade along Convention Way.
 Water taxi and ferry service to the Convention Center hotels and to other San Diego Bay locations is provided at the water transit center, which will be relocated west onto the former Spinnaker Hotel site.
-The "transient oriented" marina can also accommodate up to 20-30 large yacht slips.
+The existing "transient oriented" marina can also accommodate up to 20-30 large yacht slips and will be expanded with up to 23 new slips.
+At least one boat slip accommodating a vessel 30 feet in length will be provided for public use, at low cost or no cost.
+In addition, the existing water transportation center will be rebuilt as a new, approximately 2,000-square-foot facility incorporated into the lower-cost visitor-serving hotel.
 A public plaza (minimum 1,900 sq. ft.) will be located east of the relocated water transit center building.
 Adjacent to the relocated water transit center will be a public parking lot with at least 12 short-term public parking spaces.